zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 Hello, mighty software developers!
 Have you ever feel frustrated in building the UI of your application?
 Especially when the end user of the UI is not you.
 You probably never understand what those end users want.
 That's because there are gaps between developers and users.

 ## Communication Gap
 When you show the UI you build to your users, you might get responses like "this sucks", "the red should be ... darker", or "the font size is just too small"...etc.
 What?!
 You thought you have already built it according to what they described (you honestly thought so...).
-However after endless modifications, it seems that the end users are never satisfied.
+However, after endless modifications, it seems that the end users are never satisfied.

 Because people from different backgrounds tend to use different terms and have different assumptions when communicating with others.
 When 2 persons are not familiar with each other, they need to spend extra time to synchronize ideas in their heads with each other.
 To know what "red" is your red.

 ## The Gap between Design View and Runtime View
 Before actually building a UI, you usually ask end users' feedback by showing them a design draft, often you use a wireframe or a hand drawing.
-However such a design-time view is still very different from a runtime view - the real web page.
+However, such a design-time view is still very different from a runtime view - the real web page.
 Therefore, users' feedback on this draft can't really reflect their real requirements precisely; users weren't able to correctly image what the UI will look like and couldn't interact with the UI.

 ## UI Changes Frequently
 Another common problem is that people tend to change UI from time to time.
 Reasons vary, could be due to requirement change, preference change, or new feature.
 Sometimes these changes are minor like increasing font size, change a color, or move the position of some elements.
-However if every change needs to be implemented by developers, it will cost a lot.
+However, if every change needs to be implemented by developers, it will cost a lot.

 ## These Problems Fail UI Building
-These problems fail UI building and consumes extra time because you need to re-build, confirm, re-build, confirm... over and over again.
+These problems fail UI building and consume extra time because you need to re-build, confirm, re-build, confirm... over and over again.
 After several iterations, the UI might finally match the expectation of end users.
 But it took way too long.

 # How [Keikai Can Save Developers](https://keikai.io/saveIT/)
-Next we are going to look at how Keikai can change the way business users collaborate with developers -- helping developers to create spreadsheet-driven Web applications with a 100% user-proven UI.
+Next, we are going to look at how Keikai can change the way business users collaborate with developers -- helping developers to create spreadsheet-driven Web applications with a 100% user-proven UI.
 To put it in a more straightforward way - build Web Applications from Excel sheets.

 ## UI Designed by Users